-Channel 5 boss Ben Frow also raised the prospect of multiple future series, even beyond the point where the material from the original books runs out (as it has with Call the Midwife).
+Channel 5 boss Ben Frow has already raised the prospect of multiple future series, even beyond the point where the material from the original books runs out (as it has with Call the Midwife).

 “We will definitely do a second series,” he said.
 “And a third!
 And wouldn’t it be nice if we could do a fourth and a fifth and just – how many series of Downton Abbey were there?
 Quite a lot.
 And we just keep going, we can go into the ’40s and then we can go to the ’50s and then we start making it up, a bit like Call the Midwife.”

-There was indeed!
-And Christmas specials hardly came more festive than this, as we said in our four-star All Creatures Christmas special review.
+Christmas specials could hardly come more festive than this, as we said in our four-star All Creatures Christmas special review.

-In the episode, which aired in the UK in December 2020, Skeldale House was all decked out in tinsel, candles, lights and mistletoe, with piles of mince pies and tasty Christmas treats baked by Mrs Hall – and Darrowby was getting ready to celebrate a wedding.
+In the episode, which aired in the UK in December 2020 (and on PBS Masterpiece in the US in February 2021), Skeldale House was all decked out in tinsel, candles, lights and mistletoe, with piles of mince pies and tasty Christmas treats baked by Mrs Hall – and Darrowby was getting ready to celebrate a wedding.